-In the final question approached in this work, we analyzed whether the evolutionary histories inferred from phylogenetic trees constructed using stellar particles from different regions of the galaxy were consistent with their age-metallicity relations (AMR) and star formation histories (SFH).
+In the final question approached in this work, we analyzed whether the evolutionary histories inferred from phylogenetic trees constructed using stellar particles from different regions of the galaxy were consistent with their AMRs and SFHs.
 We observed that the trees displayed one primary branch, indicating a gradual evolution of a single lineage over time.
-Also, the trees from the different regions displayed rank-ordered ages, with older particles closer to the root.
+Also, the trees from the different regions displayed rankordered ages, with the older particles closer to the root.
 However, there are differences between regions.
-Cumulative distances from the root to stellar particles revealed that the path lengths in the phylogenetic trees were related to the SFH.
+The cumulative distances from the root to stellar particles revealed that the path lengths in the phylogenetic trees were related to the SFH.
 Regions with higher and more extended star formation activity had longer tree path lengths, while regions with lower and shorter star formation activity exhibited shorter tree path lengths.
 The observed differences of the cumulative distances achieved a value of 2 dex.
-The aspect of the path length as a function of ages were also related to the AMR of the system, with a sharp increase of the distance from the root associated with periods of rapid chemical enrichment.
-These findings highlight the potential of phylogenetic trees to capture variations in the SFH and AMR across different regions of the simulated disc galaxy, providing insights into its chemical and star formation history.
+The aspect of the path length as a function of age was also related to the AMR of the system, with a sharp increase of the distance from the root associated with periods of rapid chemical enrichment.
+These findings highlight the potential of phylogenetic trees to capture variations in the SFH and AMR across different regions of the simulated disk galaxy, providing insights into its chemical history and SFH.

-In summary, this work demonstrated that it is possible to use phylogenetic trees to reconstruct the evolutionary history of a simulated disc galaxy.
-It highlighted the relationship between phylogenetic tree properties and the AMR and SFH.
-This parallel between the phylogenetic trees and the global properties of a galaxy will be particularly useful when applying phylogeny to observed data of stars when the method is more mature, since usually the SFH as well as AMR of real galaxies are not fully known.
+In summary, this work has demonstrated that it is possible to use phylogenetic trees to reconstruct the evolutionary history of a simulated disk galaxy.
+It has highlighted the relationship between phylogenetic tree properties and the AMR and SFH.
+This parallel between the phylogenetic trees and the global properties of a galaxy will be particularly useful when applying phylogeny to observed data of stars when the method is more mature, since usually the SFH as well as the AMR of real galaxies are not fully known.
 We also note that a natural next step to continue this work is to explore phylogenetic trees in more realistic simulated galaxies.
-These results open doors for exploring several other exciting questions about archaeology of galaxies and their evolution, both with simulated and observed data applied to stellar phylogeny.
+These results open doors for exploring several other exciting questions about the archeology of galaxies and their evolution, both with simulated and observed data applied to stellar phylogeny.